-Hopefully, we can all agree that purchase services (PS) are different than product contracts.
+Hopefully, we can all agree that purchased services (PS) are different than product contracts.
 This is especially true on how we specified, measured and negotiated these contracts.
-Yet, the biggest difference, as I see it, is that we must become “equal” partners with our purchase service contractors to truly impact our PS cost, quality and outcomes.
-This can only be accomplished by adopting five paradigm shifts in your purchase service contract negotiations:
+Yet, the biggest difference, as I see it, is that we must become “equal” partners with our purchased service contractors to truly impact our PS cost, quality and outcomes.
+This can only be accomplished by adopting five paradigm shifts in your purchased service contract negotiations:

-- Getting Ready for Negotiations: It is recommended that your first negotiation session be an information and understanding session with your preferred vendor to gage their willingness for trust, transparency and compatibility.
+1. Getting Ready for Negotiations: It is recommended that your first negotiation session be an information and understanding session with your preferred vendor to gauge their willingness for trust, transparency and compatibility.
 For example, have they been trustworthy in their past transactions?
-How far is the vendor willing to go to share their profit or losses on your PS contract.
+How far is the vendor willing to go to share their profit or losses on your PS contract?
 Does your vendor have the same values as your organization?
 All of these preliminary and frank discussions will lead the way to the right formula for success.

-- Negotiate as Equals: In this step, the parties begin to negotiate the contract.
-However, the parties agree to negotiate as “equal” partners.
-Instead of having a “them” Vs. “us” mentality.
+4. Negotiate as Equals: In this step, the parties begin to negotiate the contract.
+However, the parties agree to negotiate as “equal” partners, instead of having a “them vs. us” mentality.
 The goal in this step is to negotiate a PS contract that works for both parties.

 (Source: Getting to We: Negotiating Agreements for Highly Collaborative Relationships by Kate Vitasek and Jeanette Nyden)

-If you are interested in viewing SVAH Solutions Purchase Service Advantage Tools, please fill out the walk-thru request below:
+If you are interested in viewing SVAH Solutions’ Purchased Service Advantage Tools, please fill out the request below: